Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Numerical Experiments

 Each flight’s action set is defined as discrete departure delays in 5-minute increments, ranging from $0$ to $30$ minutes: $\actSet = \{0,5,10,15,20,25,30\}$.
 Sector $i$’s action is $x_i \in \actSet_i := \actSet^{n_i}$ where we recall that $n_i$ is the number of flights that sector $i$ controls, and the joint action $\xVec$ specifies the departure schedule for all flights.

 The decentralized algorithm is tested with cooperativeness factors $\kappa \in \{0,10^{-6},0.5,1\}$, covering regimes from fully self-interested to fully cooperative.
-In particular, $\kappa=10^{-6}$ satisfies the sufficient condition in \Cref{thm:self-prio} (since $10^{-6} < \tfrac{1}{n(m-1)} \approx 2.96\times 10^{-5}$), corresponding to the \emph{self-prioritizing cooperation}.\footnote{$m$ denotes the number of sectors and $n$ denotes the total number of flights (see \Cref{sec:problem}).} We include $\kappa=0.5$ as an intermediate value to illustrate trade-offs between this regime and the fully cooperative case.
+In particular, $\kappa=10^{-6}$ represents a small-cooperation setting intended to approximate the self-prioritizing regime in \Cref{thm:self-prio}.
+We include $\kappa=0.5$ as an intermediate value to illustrate trade-offs between this regime and the fully cooperative case.
 For each setting, we conduct 10 Monte Carlo trials to account for the stochasticity of the genetic algorithm solver and runtime.

 The BREST FIR dataset alone does not provide a sufficient number of flights for large-scale experiments.
 Thus, we use the full European dataset, grouping sectors by country and treating each as a sector-like agent, as illustrated in \Cref{fig:TDP_Europe} for the scalability test.
 We perform 10 Monte Carlo trials for each traffic volume, ranging from 10 to 10,000 aircraft, by randomly sampling the designated number of flights.
 Each agent is assigned a uniform capacity limit $D_i = D$, with $D$ calibrated to represent 85\% of the maximum observed overload in each scenario.